Janhavi30052002/Personal-portfolio/README.md

 # PersonalPortfolio
-A Portfolio website designed with HTML and CSS.
+A Portfolio website designed with HTML, CSS, JavaScript & Bootstrap.